Integrate climate science in your teaching and use these educational resources to teach topics such as:

 A visualization that allows students to explore changes in the pH levels of oceans for different levels of atmospheric CO2.
 It includes visualizations of CO2 concentrations corresponding to various emission scenarios of the Intergovernmental Panel

 A video micro-lecture that explains carbonate buffering in the ocean.
 It includes discussions on the changes in the chemical composition of the ocean caused by a higher concentration of dissolved CO2, ocean acidification and the

 A micro-lecture that describes the vibrational modes of polyatomic molecules, how these modes determine whether the molecules are IR inactive or IR active and explains why most IR active polyatomic gas molecules are greenhouse gases.

 A reading that discusses how chemical bonds in molecules respond to incident IR light and absorb IR energy during certain modes of vibration.
 The reading includes discussions on the vibrational modes of water vapor and

 A reading that introduces hydrocarbons, fossil fuels, and the products of combustion of different hydrocarbons such as carbon dioxide- a greenhouse gas.
-You may also be interested in Lesson Plan: Poverty and Climate: An Inextricable
+Students will learn about the products of the combustion of different hydrocarbons.
+The

 A reading that explains how the analyses of hydrogen and oxygen isotopes from ice cores determine past temperatures on Earth.
-You may also be interested in Lesson Plan: Phase Diagrams and Phase Equilibria Lesson Plan:
+Students will learn how isotopic ratios of hydrogen and oxygen in water molecules from the

 A set of hands-on laboratory activities that uses the pH scale to understand the changes in ocean chemistry due to increased carbon dioxide emissions.
 This module shows that increased ocean acidification has adverse effects on